sumanjs/suman/README.md

     });

-    this.describe('child block 2', function(){    //runs in parallel with child block 1,3
+    this.describe('child block 2', function(){    //test cases will run in parallel with child block 1,3

         this.it('lager', t => {
              assert(true);